 Show the supplier that you know your industry

-If you’re buying a brewery then you need to show the manufacturer you know what you want plus understand brewing and processes.
+If you’re buying a brewery then you need to show the manufacturer you know what you want plus understand the brewing processes.

 Let Them Know That They Are Appreciated

-I see it often that companies come to China and don’t show respect to Chinese companies.
+I see it often people dealing with China and don’t show respect to Chinese companies.
 Yes, you’re bringing business to them but; they often have several projects already on-the-go.